Pilea is a great ornamental plant to have indoors. But have you ever witnessed a situation where your pilea leaves are turning yellow?

-As the plant grows older, a few leaves turn yellow, then brown before falling off eventually to make way for new leaves.
+As the plant ages, a few leaves turn yellow, then brown before falling off eventually to make way for new leaves.

 The condition is nothing to worry about as this is the plant’s natural process and will not harm the plant.

-If the leaves don’t fall, you should check out the other causes mentioned above.
+If the leaves don’t fall, check out the other causes mentioned above.

 Also, Pilea starts blooming throughout the late spring and early summer.
-As a result, yellow leaves may appear one after another, starting from the long Flower arrow, as it consumes more nutrients.
+As a result, yellow leaves may appear one after another, starting from the flower, as it consumes more nutrients.

-If you don’t intend to save the seeds, you should cut off the blossoms as soon as possible to limit nutrient consumption.
+If you don’t intend to save the seeds, cut off the blossoms as soon as possible to limit nutrient consumption.